-The Case Against Promethazine
+The Case against promethazine

-Promethazine is an H1-receptor-blocking agent that also has sedative and antiemetic effects along with its antihistaminic properties.
-Its effectiveness as both an antiemetic and a sedative are well established.13-16 Even at low doses of 6.25mg, parenteral promethazine is as effective of an antiemetic as parenteral ondansetron, 4mg.16 It is frequently used primarily for its antiemetic effects and is often considered as an adjunct to analgesia or anesthesia because of the sedation it causes.
-It has even been shown effective solely for use as a hypnotic sleep-induction agent.17 This sedative effect is concerning when used in the acute trauma patient and particularly in patients with head injury and altered mental status.
+Promethazine is an H1-receptor blocking agent that also has sedative and antiemetic effects along with its antihistaminic properties.
+Its effectiveness as both an antiemetic and a sedative are well established.10-13 Even at low doses of 6.25mg, parenteral promethazine is as effective of an antiemetic as parenteral ondansetron 4mg.13 It is frequently used primarily for its antiemetic effects and is often considered as an adjunct to analgesia or anesthesia because of the sedation it causes.
+It has even been shown effective solely for use as a hypnotic sleep induction agent.14 This sedative effect is concerning when used in the acute trauma patient, and particularly in patients with head injury and altered mental status.

 There are other significant side effects with promethazine that may be particularly worrisome in the combat casualty.
 Promethazine has a well-documented history of undesired side effects relating to impairment and dysregulation of the central and autonomic nervous systems.
-Of particular importance, promethazine may cause sedation and respiratory depression when used independently and in conjunction with opioids.4,18-20 Behrbalk et al.18 demonstrated that morphine with promethazine, when compared with morphine alone, increased drowsiness by more than 70% and increased ED stay times by 78 minutes in patients with acute low back pain, with no discernible difference in analgesia.
-In a review of a hospital adverse drug event (ADE) database, Sheth et al.19 found an increase in ADE rates for promethazine when compared with all other antiemetics combined, and they also found that concurrent use of opioids or other sedating drugs contributed to ADEs with promethazine in 78.6% of patients.
+Of particular importance, promethazine may cause sedation and respiratory depression when used independently and in conjunction with opioids.^{4,15-17} Behrbalk demonstrated that morphine with promethazine, when compared with morphine alone, increased drowsiness by over 70% and increased ED stay times by 78 minutes in patients with acute low back pain, with no discernable difference in analgesia.15 In a review of a hospital adverse drug event (ADE) database, Sheth, et al, found an increase in ADE rates for promethazine when compared with all other antiemetics combined, and they also found that concurrent use of opioids or other sedating drugs contributed to ADEs with promethazine in 78.6% of patients.16

-Additionally, promethazine has risks for extrapyramidal symptoms, dystonia and other movement abnormalities, impairment of psychomotor function, neuroleptic malignant syndrome, and hypotension.^{1,21-27} Cowings et al.22 demonstrated that therapeutic doses of promethazine cause significant impairment of operational task performance in astronauts.
-Ridout and Hindmarch observed similar results when promethazine was compared to fexofenadine or placebo in healthy volunteers.27
+Additionally, promethazine has risks for extrapyramidal symptoms, dystonia and other movement abnormalities, impairment of psychomotor function, neuroleptic malignant syndrome, and hypotension.^{1, 18-24} Cowings, et al., demonstrated that therapeutic doses of promethazine cause significant impairment of operational task performance in astronauts.19 Ridout observed similar results when promethazine was compared to fexofenadine or placebo in healthy volunteers.24 that ondansetron is at least equivalent as an antiemetic.

-Although promethazine is effective as an antiemetic,14 there are multiple agents that are equally or more effective for the primary indication of nausea.13 Compared with prochlorperazine, for example, promethazine had slower onset, increased incidence of side effects, and less benefit.28 There are multiple studies showing that ondansetron is at least equivalent to promethazine as an antiemetic.
 These will be discussed in detail in the following section.

+Although promethazine is effective as an antiemetic,11 there are multiple agents that are equally or more effective for the primary indication of nausea.10 Compared with prochlorperazine, for example, promethazine had slower onset, greater side effects, and less benefit.25 There are multiple studies which show

-The well-designed and executed study by Vella et al.29 compared promethazine, metoclopramide, and placebo when given with pethidine (meperidine) in laboring mothers.
-They demonstrated that promethazine and metoclopramide were equally effective and better than placebo in reducing nausea, but patients receiving metoclopramide or placebo had significantly better reductions in pain and significantly less sedation than patients receiving promethazine.29
+Vella's well-designed and executed study compared promethazine, metoclopramide, and placebo when given with pethidine (meperidine) in laboring mothers.
+He demonstrated that promethazine and metoclopramide were equally effective and better than placebo in reducing nausea, but patients receiving metoclopramide or placebo had significantly better reductions in pain and significantly less sedation than patients receiving promethazine.26

-Since 16 September 2009, there has been an FDA black box warning for the injectable form of promethazine, due to "the risk of serious tissue injury when this drug is administered incorrectly."20 Foret et al.30 reported two cases of accidental intra-arterial promethazine injection that led to necrosis, gangrene, and eventual upper extremity amputation.
-Keene et al.31 reported a case of accidental intra-arterial injection in the dorsum of the hand that ultimately resulted in complete amputation of the thumb and distal index, ring, and little finger.
-Finally, Paula et al.32 reported two cases of necrosis, one leading to gangrene and amputation, and one case of chronic pain and hypersensitivity, with a permanent decrease in range of motion, from promethazine IV injection.
+Since September 16, 2009, there has been an FDA Black Box Warning for the injectable form of promethazine due to "the risk of serious tissue injury when this drug is administered incorrectly."17 Foret, et al, report two cases of accidental intra-arterial promethazine injection that led to necrosis, gangrene, and eventual upper extremity amputation.27 Keene, et al, report a case of accidental intra-arterial injection in the dorsum of the hand that ultimately resulted in complete amputation of the thumb and distal index, ring and little fingers.53 Finally, Paula, et al, report two cases of necrosis, one leading to gangrene and amputation, and one case of chronic pain and hypersensitivity, with a permanent decrease in range of motion, from promethazine intravenous injection.28